reqnroll/Reqnroll/docs/guides/migrating-from-specflow.md

 {#breaking-changes-specflow-v3}
 ## Breaking changes since SpecFlow v3

-As Reqnroll is based on SpecFlow v4, if you migrate from SpecFlow v3 you might encounter problems that are caused by the breaking changes between SpecFlow v3 and v4.
+As Reqnroll is based on SpecFlow v4, if you migrate from SpecFlow v3, you might encounter problems that are caused by the breaking changes between SpecFlow v3 and v4.
 The following list contains the most important breaking changes and the suggestions to resolve them.

 ### Cucumber Expressions support, compatibility of existing expressions

 Reqnroll supports [Cucumber Expressions](../automation/cucumber-expressions) natively for [step definitions](../automation/step-definitions).
-This means that whenever you define a step using the `[Given]`, `[When]` or `[Then]` attribute you can either provide a regular expression for it as a parameter or a cucumber expression.
+This means that whenever you define a step using the `[Given]`, `[When]` or `[Then]` attribute, you can either provide a regular expression for it as a parameter or a cucumber expression.

 Most of your existing regex step definitions will be compatible, because they are either properly recognized as regex or the expression works the same way with both expression types (e.g. simple text without parameters).